 Skip to Content

-Preservation refers to the managed activities needed to ensure continued access to data for as long they are required to be kept.
+Preservation refers to the managed activities needed to ensure continued access to data in the long term.

 Massey University’s Code of Responsible Research Conduct (p.
 9) says it is the responsibility of the researcher to determine what records and data should either be kept or securely disposed of, in line with any requirements set out in law, funding agreements, publisher’s agreements or through disciplinary conventions.